-• The most significant hazard with VRF battery units is the possibility of spills of corrosive and environmentally toxic electrolyte.
+The most significant hazard with VRF battery units is the possibility of spills of corrosive and environmentally toxic electrolyte.
 Many preventative and mitigative features will be included in the design and operation, e.g., full secondary containment, level control/monitoring on bulk tanks, leak detection on equipment etc. (Refer to tables in section 4 under preventative and mitigative measures).

-- For the Vanderkloof PV and BESS, the BESS locations are over 100m from any water course and 50m from boreholes and are therefore considered suitable in terms of spill management. - VRF batteries do not present significant fire and electrical arcing hazards provided they are correctly designed, operated, maintained and managed.
+- For the Vanderkloof PV and BESS, the BESS locations are over 100m from any water course and 50m from most active boreholes.
+This is to be confirmed by the aquatic study and any active boreholes that are too close should be capped to prevent use of potentially contaminated ground water should there be an incident.
+With the above mitigations the locations are considered suitable in terms of spill management. - VRF batteries do not present significant fire and electrical arcing hazards provided they are correctly designed, operated, maintained and managed.
 Suitable Battery Management System (BMS), safety procedures, operating instructions, maintenance procedures, trips, alarms and interlocks should be in place.
 (Refer to tables in section 4 under preventative and mitigative measures).